While some people are having a great experience, others are running into problems on their iPhone SE 2.

 If you’re thinking about buying an iPhone SE 2, or if you already own one, you’ll want to monitor feedback from early adopters.
 This feedback will alert you to potential issues with the device’s hardware and software.

-If your iPhone SE 2 is running an old version of iOS (the current version is iOS 14.4), and you’re debating a move to the latest software, check out our reasons to, and not to, install the latest version of iOS 14.
+If your iPhone SE 2 is running an old version of iOS, and you’re debating a move to the latest software, check out our reasons to, and not to, install the latest version of iOS 14.

 How to Fix iPhone SE 2 Problems